-AGR 1 Farm Diversification
+AGR 1 ODC 2 Farm Diversification

-- 6.11 This is essentially a slightly amended replication of CTY 11 (PPS21) with a Green Belt consideration.
-This policy permits a farm or forestry diversification proposal where it can be demonstrated that it is to be run in conjunction with the agricultural operations on the active and established farm. - 6.12 It also sets out criteria which must be met, and states proposals will only be acceptable where they involve the re-use or adaption of existing farm buildings.
-Additional J&A states a new building is only allowed in prescribed exceptional circumstances and diversification proposals should be of a scale and nature appropriate for the location, conform to rural design polices CY1 & 2 and be capable of satisfactory integration into the rural landscape. (see para 16.7)

-6.13 Green Belt: new text is added in the policy stating applicants will need to demonstrate a site-specific need to be located at the proposed location within the Green Belt, and why the proposal cannot be located in a nearby settlement.
+- 6.13 This is essentially a slightly amended replication of CTY 11 (PPS21) with a Green Belt consideration.
+This policy permits a farm or forestry diversification proposal where it can be demonstrated that it is to be run in conjunction with the agricultural operations on the active and established farm. - 6.14 It also sets out criteria which must be met, and states proposals will only be acceptable where they involve the re-use or adaption of existing farm buildings.
+Additional J&A states a new building is only allowed in prescribed exceptional circumstances and diversification proposals should be of a scale and nature appropriate for the location, conform to rural design polices CY1 & 2 and be capable of satisfactory integration into the rural landscape. (see para 16.7) - 6.15 Green Belt: new text is added in the policy stating applicants will need to demonstrate a site-specific need to be located at the proposed location within the Green Belt, and why the proposal cannot be located outside of the Green Belt (e.g. if a farm straddles the Green Belt) or in a nearby settlement.

-AGR 2 Agriculture and Forestry Development
+AGR 2 ODC 3 Agriculture and Forestry Development

-- 6.14 This is a slightly amended replication of CTY 12 (PPS21), including a specific reference on Ammonia (arising from intensive livestock practices) as well as a Green Belt consideration.
-An important additional insert into this policy is the reference to ammonia emissions which are being linked to damaging impacts on sensitive habitats, wider biodiversity and ecosystem resilience as well as human health (see criteria f and J&A para 16.16). - 6.15 The policy permits development on an active and established holding and where it can be demonstrated that policy criteria are met.
+- 6.16 This is a slightly amended replication of CTY 12 (PPS21), including a specific reference on Ammonia (arising from intensive livestock practices) as well as a Green Belt consideration.
+An important additional insert into this policy is the reference to ammonia emissions which are being linked to damaging impacts on sensitive habitats, wider biodiversity and ecosystem resilience as well as human health (see criteria f and J&A para 16.16). - 6.17 The policy permits development on an active and established holding and where it can be demonstrated that policy criteria are met.
 New build proposals will also have to demonstrate that they meet additional criteria see J&A para.
-16.13 and reference to CY 1&2. - 6.16 Green Belt: new text is included in the policy stating proposals within the Green Belt will only be permitted where it can be demonstrated that the development is needed to meet the essential requirements of the farm or forestry enterprise.
+16.13 and reference to CY 1&2. - 6.18 Green Belt: new text is included in the policy stating proposals within the Green Belt will only be permitted where it can be demonstrated that the development is needed to meet the essential requirements of the farm or forestry enterprise, and cannot reasonable be located elsewhere, outside the Green Belt.

-AGR 3 The Conversion And Re-Use Of Existing Buildings For Agriculture and Other Suitable Rural Uses
+AGR 3 ODC 4 The Conversion, Change of Use and Re-Use of Existing Buildings for Agriculture and Other Suitable Rural Uses